 The following information should be considered when determining how to manage respirable crystalline silica (RCS) exposures in the workplace.

-Silica or silica dioxide (SiO2) is a very common mineral.
+Silica or silicon dioxide (SiO2) is a very common mineral.
 It occurs in many products including sandstone, concrete, brick and engineered / manufactured stone.
 Silica is also known as quartz, tripoli and cristobalite.

 Crystalline silica is harmful when respirable-sized dust of less than 10 microns is breathed deep into the lungs, as this can cause lung scarring known as silicosis.
 The fibrosis of the lungs and the associated inflammation may lead to lung cancer.